lisophorm/BlackSwanTest/README.md

 Ng-Directive-Lazy-Image

-Tools used:
-Gulp
-Bower
-NodeJs
-LivwReload
+Tools used:Gulp / Bower / NodeJs LiveReload

 Bespoke components:
 **YoutubeFeed.factory**: handles the data logic of the application.
 Interacts with the youtube API